-Starting with the Phuket Sandbox Scheme on 1st July, Thailand is reopening the country in stages.
-Very soon, vaccinated travellers, from all over the world, will be able to land on Thailand’s shores without having to quarantine.
+Thailand is reopening the country in stages, starting with the Phuket Sandbox Scheme which launched on 1st July 2021.
+Step by step, vaccinated travellers, from all over the world are able to land on Thailand’s shores without having to quarantine.
 In this article, we’ll look at the Thailand reopening timeline as it stands, and what we know so far about the entry requirements for travellers.

 Also read (opens in new tab):